Share

 Summary

-I hope this article has given you insights on how your brand can leverage Medium as a powerful asset in your digital marketing arsenal.
+I hope this article has given you insights into how your brand can leverage Medium as a powerful asset in your digital marketing arsenal.

 Other great articles on how to write and publish on Medium